Heinz-Wolfgang Schnaufer: Later life and death

 Following his release from the hospital and as a prisoner of war—the exact date is unknown—Schnaufer took over the family wine business.
-He had never planned to run the family winery as his ambition had always been to pursue an officer's career in the Luftwaffe.
+He had never planned to run the family winery; his ambition had always been to pursue an officer's career in the Luftwaffe.
 However, in the immediate aftermath of World War II the business had virtually ceased to exist and Schnaufer was given the task of rebuilding it from scratch.
 He had to re-establish business links to suppliers and customers and to consolidate them.
 Then he had to make new contacts in order to facilitate expansion and growth of the business.
 Lastly, he had to create an infrastructure which supported the growth of the business.

 As the wine business began to prosper, Schnaufer also gave thought to alternative employment possibilities in peacetime aviation.
 With his wartime friend Hermann Greiner, he traveled from Weil am Rhein to Bern in Switzerland to meet South American diplomats; the two hoped to find employment as pilots in South America.
 To get to Bern, they crossed the Swiss-German border illegally.
 The meeting was a failure.
 As they attempted to make a second illegal border crossing to return to Germany they were caught by Swiss border guards.
 The Swiss handed them over to the French occupation authorities and they were imprisoned in Lörrach, where they remained until Schnaufer managed to make contact with a French general, who was a customer of the Schnaufer winery and had them released.
 This misadventure kept him away from his business for about half a year.